Social spending, business tax hike drive $6T Biden budget

 President Joe Biden's $6 trillion budget proposal for next year would run a $1.8 trillion federal government deficit despite a raft of new tax increases on corporations and high-income people designed to pay for his ambitious spending plans.

-Biden had already announced his major budget initiatives, but during a rollout Friday he will release them as a single proposal to incorporate them into the government's existing budget framework, including Social Security and Medicare.
+Biden had already announced his major budget initiatives, but during a rollout Friday, he will wrap them into a single proposal to incorporate them into the government's existing budget framework, including Social Security and Medicare.
 That provides a fuller view of the administration's fiscal posture.

-Democratic aides disclosed key elements of the Biden plan, speaking on condition of anonymity because the document is not yet public.
+Capitol Hill aides confirmed key elements of the Biden plan, which were first reported by The New York Times on Thursday.
+They spoke on condition of anonymity because the document is not yet public.

 The whopping deficit projections reflect a government whose steadily accumulating pile of debt has topped $28 trillion after well more than $5 trillion in COVID-19 relief.
 The government's structural deficit remains unchecked, and Biden uses tax hikes on businesses and the wealthy to power huge new social programs like universal prekindergarten and large subsidies for child care.